Skip to content

 1. The following options are available for those who believe they are victims of discrimination or harassment, or who witness such acts:

-2. Seek to resolve issue through a supervisor or administrative personnel.
+1. Seek to resolve issue through a supervisor or administrative personnel.

-3. Report the concern by calling the District Non-compliance Hotline or completing the form on the District Non-compliance webpage.
+2. Report the concern by calling the District Non-Compliance Hotline or completing the form on the District Non-compliance webpage.

-4. Register a formal complaint with the District compliance officer who will initiate an investigation.
+3. Register a formal complaint with the District Compliance Officer who will initiate an initial assessment and possible investigation.

-2. Any employee who knows of a violation of this policy is expected to report such conduct to a supervisor, administrator, the District compliance officer, or the Superintendent’s designee.
+2. Any employee who knows of a violation of this policy must report such conduct to a supervisor, administrator, or the District Compliance Officer.

-3. The initial allegation of discrimination or harassment may be submitted either orally or in writing to the immediate supervisory/administrator.
-A complaint made to the District compliance officer or Superintendent's designee must be in writing.
+3. The initial allegation of discrimination or harassment may be submitted either verbally or in writing to the immediate supervisor/administrator.
+A complaint made to the District Compliance Officer must be in writing.

 3. Investigative Procedures

-1. If an investigation reveals evidence of criminal conduct, the matter will be referred to local law enforcement.
-The District will conduct its own internal investigation independent of law enforcement officials.
+2. If an investigation reveals evidence of criminal conduct, the matter will be referred to local law enforcement for criminal investigation.
+The District will conduct its own internal investigation independent of law enforcement officials to determine whether District policy was violated.

-2. All investigations will be treated with discretion to protect the privacy of those involved.
+3. All investigations will be treated with discretion to protect the privacy of those involved.
 All efforts will be made to treat the information as confidential; however, absolute confidentiality of all information obtained through an investigation cannot be guaranteed.

-3. The accused may not contact the complainant during an investigation without the permission of District and the complainant.
+4. The respondent (person alleged to have engaged in the reported conduct) may not contact the complainant during an investigation without the permission of District.

-5. An investigation shall be completed with fairness and reasonable speed, typically within 30 working days of receipt of the complaint, unless extenuating circumstances require a longer period.
+6. An investigation shall be completed with fairness and reasonable speed, typically within 30 working days of receipt of the complaint, unless extenuating circumstances require a longer period.

-6. After the conclusion of the investigation, the District compliance officer or Superintendent’s designee shall provide all parties a written disposition of the complaint.
+7. After the conclusion of the investigation, the District Compliance Officer shall provide all parties a written disposition of the complaint.

 4. Disciplinary Procedures